-In order to be able to adequately provide in the growing peak-time electricity demand and to optimise existing electricity generation infrastructure, Eskom proposes to construct a Pumped Storage Scheme in the Steelpoort / Roossenekal area in the Limpopo and/or Mpumalanga Provinces.
+In order to be able to adequately provide in the growing peak-time electricity demand and to optimise existing electricity generation infrastructure, Eskom proposes to construct a Pumped Storage Scheme in the Steelpoort area.
 A pumped storage scheme utilises surplus electricity generation capacity on the Eskom system during off-peak hours to pump water from the lower to the upper reservoir and releases this water again during peak load hours to generate electricity.
-A pumped storage scheme thus relieves the need for other peaking plant such as gas fired turbines to meet peak loads and also relieves the need for the switching off of coal fired generation during periods of low power system load.
-This practice increases the expected life of coal fired generation units, in addition to the reduction in nett pollutants and waste generated during periods of peak load demand.
-The scheme would, therefore, provide a method of "storing" energy.
+A pumped storage scheme thus relieves the need for other peaking plants such as gas fired turbines to meet peak loads and also relieves the need for the switching off of coal fired generation during periods of low power system load.
+This practice allows for a more efficient operation of coal-fired power stations.
+A pumped storage scheme thus provides a method of "storing" energy.

 2.1.
-The Proposed Pumped Storage Scheme (SPSS)
+The Proposed Pumped Storage Scheme

 The proposed PSS will consist of two dams/reservoirs (an upper and lower dam), interconnected by an underground tunnel system (waterways) with pump turbine units (powerhouse complex) with a potential generation capacity of approximately 1520 MW.
-In addition to this, the scheme will also have access and site roads (temporary and permanent), two construction villages and other associated infrastructure.
+In addition to this, the scheme will also have access and site roads (temporary and permanent), two construction villages, two communication masts that will each be approximately 45m high (one mast will be at the upper reservoir and the other mast at the lower reservoir) and other associated infrastructure.
 These components are indicated diagrammatically in Figures 2.1 to 2.4 and described in more detail in the following sub-sections:

-Figure 2.1: Schematic showing the two different operating modes of a pumped storage scheme namely generating and pumping modes.

-Figure 2.2 illustrates the general layout of a typical Pumped Storage Scheme.
+Figure 2.1: Schematic showing a longitudinal view of the components of a pumped storage scheme Figure 2.2 illustrates the general layout of a typical Pumped Storage Scheme.
 The diagram is referenced to the Drakensberg PSS, but provides an idea of the typical layout of such a scheme.
 The detailed layout and design specifications for the proposed SPSS will only be determined at a later stage.